Kitware/CMake/Help/prop_test/FIXTURES_CLEANUP.rst

   set require any fixture listed in ``FIXTURES_CLEANUP``.

 A cleanup test can have multiple fixtures listed in its ``FIXTURES_CLEANUP`` property.
-It will execute only once for the whole CTest run, not once for each fixture.
+It will execute once for all of them, not once for each fixture.
 A fixture can also have more than one cleanup test defined.
 If there are multiple cleanup tests for a fixture, projects can control their order with the usual :prop_test:`DEPENDS` test property if necessary.

 A cleanup test is allowed to require other fixtures, but not any fixture listed in its ``FIXTURES_CLEANUP`` property.
 For example: